Krushna-Kulkarni/100-days-of-dsa/Log.md

 **Today's Progress**:
 * completed Pointers.
 Learned about working of pointers with arrays and functions, character Pointers and Double Pointers.
 * Solved Questions related to Pointers on CN platform.

+### Day 2 : February 23, 2022

+**Today's Progress**:
+* Learned about Address Typecasting, Reference Variables and Pass by Reference for variables and pointers.
+* Solved Questions related to Reference Variables and Pass by Reference on CN platform.